pat-lego/cloud-service-client/README.md

     * {function} `shouldRetry`: Should return a `Promise` that resolves to true if the information provided by the client warrants a retry.
 The function will be passed a single argument: an object consisting of the following properties:
       * {number} attempts: The number of times the current request has been sent.
       * {number} maxAttempts: The _default_ maximum number of attempts as provided in the client's options.
+      * {number} delay: The _default_ time, in milliseconds, that the client should delay between retries.
       * {number} delayMultiple: The _default_ multiple as provided in the client's options.
       * {*} response: Response that was the result of the request.
 This will be the raw response from the underlying HTTP library.
       * {string} url: URL to which the client sent the HTTP request that generated the response.
       * {object} options: Simple object containing the raw options that were given to the underlying HTTP library.
+    * {function} `getDelay`: Should return a `Promise` that resolves with the amount of time, in milliseconds, that the client should wait before retrying the request.
+This value will be used in conjunction with the delay multiple to exponentially delay subsequent retries.
+The function will be called with a single argument: an object matching the one described in the `shouldRetry` function.
+If not specified, the value will default to the delay provided in the client's retry options.
     * {function} `getDelayMultiple`: Should return a `Promise` that resolves to the multiple to use when calculating the amount of time to delay before retrying the request.
 The function will be called with a single argument: an object matching the object described in the `shouldRetry` function.
 If not specified the value will default to the multiple provided in the client's retry options.
     * {function} `getMaxRetries`: Should return a `Promise` that resolves to the maximum number of times that a given request should be made.
 The function will be called with a single argument: an object matching the object described in the `shouldRetry` function.
 If not specified, the value will default to the number provided in the client's retry options.
 Note that `-1` indicates the client should continue to retry indefinitely; _use this option with extreme care_.
   * {number} `count`: The maximum number of times the client will retry a given request.
 Note that this is a _default_ value and will not necessarily be respected by all retry strategies.
 Default: 3.